Gifted and Talented Programs and Advanced Learner Services

 Curriculum and instruction should be differentiated so there is an appropriate match to the academic levels and needs of all students.

 Academically gifted and talented students may need to be grouped together in specific content areas.
-For example, a first grader may be placed in a second grade classroom for mathematics instruction if appropriate to his/her needs or a seventh grader may be placed in an eighth grade classroom for mathematics instruction if appropriate to his/her needs.
+For example, a first grader may be placed in a second grade classroom for mathematics instruction if necessary to his/her needs, or a seventh grader may be placed in an eighth grade classroom for mathematics instruction if necessary to his/her needs.

-Gifted and talented students should have specialized classes ranging from ninety minutes to all day at their school site.
-They should be taught by a teacher possessing or actively pursuing an Endorsement for Gifted and Talented on their Utah Professional Educator License.
+Gifted and talented students should have specialized classes at their school site.
+They should be taught by a teacher possessing or actively acquiring the Utah State Teaching Endorsement for Gifted and Talented.

 The following are possible grouping options for these specialized classes: